 The railing around the deck is stainless steel cable with galvanized pipe handrails added to 6×6 cedar posts.

 Every detail was carefully planned for this trailer remodel.
-Convenience for the newly retire couple was of utmost importance and the architect even offered the homeowners a very smart solution for trash removal.
+Convenience for the newly retired couple was of utmost importance and the architect even offered the homeowners a very smart solution for trash removal.
 Below you can see the owner using the trash receptacle.
-The trash drops directly into a wheeled trash bin and can be easily removed through the car port.
+The trash drops directly into a wheeled trash bin and can be easily removed from the carport.

-You can get a close look of the 6×6 cedar columns and beams with exposed 2×6 cedar rafters as well as the galvanized pipe hand railings in the photo below.
+You can get a close look at the 6×6 cedar columns and beams with exposed 2×6 cedar rafters as well as the galvanized pipe hand railings in the photo below.